-The Ethics of Project Management, Social Responsibility, and Authentic Leadership
+The Ethics of Project Management and Leadership

 Peter Drucker (2001) famously stated that “management is about doing things right; leadership is about doing the right things.”
 The question needs to be asked from a Project Management perspective – “Am I an ethical Project Manager?”

 According to the Centre for Ethical Leadership (2015), “ethical leadership is knowing your core values and having the courage to live them in all parts of your life in service of the common good.”
 The recent crisis in the financial markets has turned a spotlight on the ethical aspects of all organizations, including its Project Management Office (PMO).

 As with all Project Management concepts, there are many frameworks available that describe ethical leadership and its impact on an organization.
 Dr. Jonathan Westrup (2015) presented a simple model that illustrates how an organization’s ethics determines their values and ultimately impacts their governance (Figure below).

 Ethics can be simply defined as a set of beliefs about right and wrong.
 Companies face daily dilemmas that require choosing between competing sets of values and priorities to satisfy multiple stakeholders.
 Ethical issues involve how to disperse benefits and harm among stakeholders.
 An example of an ethical decision for a Project Manager would be should I “gold-plate” a project, i.e. the addition of any feature not considered in the original scope plan?